2017 Success Story - Congratulations Toby Dean and Jessica Gill

 If you’re under 18 years old, live in Dunedin and have an innovative idea that a $2000 grant would help with, then this grant is for you!

-Maybe you want to buy a VR headset to help you develop a game, maybe you need some money to build a prototype of your invention or you may be a budding musician or artist who needs help towards setting up your studio.
+Maybe you want to fly to Auckland to go to a game development conference, maybe you need some money to build a prototype of your invention or you may be a budding musician or artist who needs help towards some studio time or setting up your art studio.
 You are only limited by your imagination - don't hold back!

 2016 Success Story - Congratulations Sam Hewson!